 Continuing in the direction of arbitrary rank subgroups, nothing prevents us from considering properties of subgroups of $\FF_q^*$ that are generated by $n$ elements $a_1, a_2,\ldots, a_n\in\Que^*$ for any $n\in\Zee_{>0}$.
 One may for instance look at those $q$ for which {\it all\/} $a_i$ are primitive roots modulo~$q$, or those $q$ for which the subgroup $\Gamma=\langle a_1, a_2,\ldots, a_n\rangle \subset \Que^*$ maps surjectively to~$\FF_q^*$.
 Our methods do generalize to this situation, and lead to (short) proofs and generalizations of theorems obtained previously by Matthews [\MA] and Cangelmi and Pappalardi~[\CP].
 We refer to [\MSb] for further details.

 {\it Maximal radical extension.} The ultimate structural result on the Galois group $G$ over $\Que$ of the field obtained by adjoining to $\Que$ the group $R=\root\infty\of{\Que^*}$ of all radicals of {\it all\/} rational numbers is that $G$ is the subgroup of $A=\Aut_{R\cap \Que^*} (R)$ that is `cut out' by an explicit family of quadratic characters.
-It consists, for each prime $p$, of a character as in Theorem 2.7 that expresses the fact that $\sqrt p$ equals a `Gauss sum', a sum of roots of unity, and that elements of $G$ should preserve this {\it additive\/} relation.
+It consists, for each prime $p$, of a character as in Theorem 2.9 that expresses the fact that $\sqrt p$ equals a `Gauss sum', a sum of roots of unity, and that elements of $G$ should preserve this {\it additive\/} relation.
 It implies that over $\Que$, the groups of radical Galois extensions $\Que\subset \Que(W)$ for subgroups $W\subset R$ can be described as subgroups of the automorphism group $\Aut_{\Que^*\cap W}(W)$ that arise as the intersections of kernels of certain quadratic characters.